virtual-machinist/isolation-transformer/README.md

 * `K1`..`K4` relays sit on a relay socket, `K5` and `K6` are directly soldered to the PCB.

-* `U3` is not actually LM7805, but a pin-compatible 5V buck regulator for increased efficiency.
+* `U3` is a 5V buck regulator pin-compatible with LM7805.
+Used for increased efficiency.
 Bought as a pack of 10 for ~$15 + shipping from AliExpress.

 * `U4` is actually К155ЛА3, a Soviet pin-compatible 7400 replacement.